ghi-electronics/Docs/hardware/legacy_products/gadgeteer/modules.md

 # .NET Gadgeteer Modules
-This page lists all .NET Gadgeteer moduels and how can they be used with [TinyCLR OS](../../../tinyclr/intro.html).
+This page lists all .NET Gadgeteer modules and how can they be used with [TinyCLR OS](../../../tinyclr/intro.html).
 If you are planning on using the old NETMF/Gadgeteer software then read the [.NET Gadgeteer Intro](intro.html) page.

 > [!Tip]
-> We discourage writing specifc drivers that can't be used outside gadgeteer.
+> We discourage writing specific drivers that can't be used outside gadgeteer.
 It should be easy to transition from a gadgeteer to a non-gadgeteer design.
 > If a module is simple, then no driver at all is provided!

 > [!Tip]
-> You can use intelesnse with the pin definition class to quickly determine where things go.
+> You can use intellisense with the pin definition class to quickly determine where things go.
 > For example: Typing `FezSpider.GpioPin.Socket3.` lists the available GPIO pins on scoekt3
 > Another example: Typing `FezSpider.UartPort.` lists all available UART sockets (that is U in the old Gadgeteer standard)

 > [!Tip]
-> We will be using the original, and most popualr, FEZ Spdier as a base for this page but any other mainboard will work very similarly.
+> We will be using the original, and most popular, FEZ Spider as a base for this page but any other mainboard will work very similarly.

 # Accel G248
-The Accel G248 measures accelleration though I2C bus.
+The Accel G248 measures acceleration though I2C bus.
 Coming Soon! https://github.com/ghi-electronics/NETMF-Gadgeteer/blob/master/Modules/GHIElectronics/AccelG248/AccelG248_43/AccelG248_43.cs

 # Barometer